KenKundert/inform/doc/user.rst

 """""""""""""""""""

 .. py:function:: terminate_if_errors(status=None, exit=True)
+   :noindex:

-:func:`inform.terminate_if_errors` terminates the program with specified exit status or message if an error was previously reported.
-It calls :meth:`inform.Inform.terminate_if_errors` for the active informer.
+:func:`terminate_if_errors` terminates the program with specified exit status or message if an error was previously reported.
+It calls :meth:`Inform.terminate_if_errors` for the active informer.

 *status* may be an integer, boolean, or string.
 An exit status of 1 is used if True or a string is passed in.